 Dental Marketing Solutions (DMS) is the marketing agency of multi-award-winning dental marketer and Practice Growth Specialist, Angus Pryor.

-We are the current holders of the prestigious Australian Dental Industry Association marketing award, and are the no.1 Google-ranked dental marketers in Australia.
+In 2020, we were awarded the prestigious Australian Dental Industry Association marketing award, and are the no.1 Google-ranked dental marketers in Australia.